 # Statistical analysis

-hagb_threshold = 15 # High-angle grain boundary threshold (degrees)
+hagb_threshold = 15 # threshold for high-angle grain boundaries (degrees)

 hagb_fraction = np.sum(all_misorientations >= hagb_threshold) / len(all_misorientations)